-National Seniors Australia thanks the Tasmanian Government for implementing our recommendation to introduce a 50% reduction to stamp duty for eligible seniors who downsize their homes in our 2018-19 Budget Submission, bringing Tasmania in line with several other states and territories.
+NSA continues to thank the Tasmanian Government for implementing our recommendation to introduce a 50% reduction to stamp duty for eligible seniors who downsize their homes, bringing Tasmania in line with several other states and territories.

 We ask that this commendable initiative continue, and the outcomes of the policy be made public and reviewed to ensure it is working effectively.
 This is to ensure that eligibility thresholds are set correctly given the rising cost of housing in Tasmania.